 Add contact lens solution to the glue mixture and stir well.
-(Note: regular glue will require less contact lens solution than glitter glue.
+(Note: Regular glue will require less contact lens solution than glitter glue.
 Add the contact lens solution slowly, mixing between additions, and add only enough to bring the glue together into a soft ball.)

 Remove the slime from the bowl allowing any excess liquid to remain in the bowl.
 The slime will be sticky.
 Begin to play with the slime, kneading it as you would bread dough, to bring the slime together.
 The slime is ready when no longer sticky.
-Eventually, when the slime is not in use, it is best to store them in an airtight container and afterward, place it in the refrigerator.
-To charge the slime, place it under bright light.
+Eventually, when the slime is not in use, it is best to store it in an airtight container and afterward, place it in the refrigerator.
+To charge the slime, place it under a bright light.

 It is best stored in an airtight container in the refrigerator when not in use.
-To charge the slime, place it under bright light.
+To charge the slime, place it under a bright light.

 How to make Glow in the Dark Slime without Glow in the Dark Paint?

 Making glow-in-the-dark slime without using glow-in-the-dark paint is quite simple.
 By starting with the basic slime recipe using Elmer’s glow-in-the-dark glue, adding baking soda and a few other simple ingredients, and charging it under a UV or black light, you can create your glow-in-the-dark slime that will be a hit with the kids.
 Plus, if you want to increase the slime’s brightness or change its color, you can add glow-in-the-dark pigments suitable to your preferences.
 Overall, this is a fantastic DIY project for parents and their kids to bond over and experiment with.

 What makes glow-in-the-dark slime glow?